jaynecn/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+An adaptive website will have a generally fixed layout with breakpoints in design for different devices, this makes it similiar to a fully responsive site.
+But an adaptive website will still have hard-coded pixels in the design in places such as the layout widths.

+A fully responsive website will also have media queries for different breakpoints.
+There is usually a max-width for the body of the site to constrain the layout at a certain point.
+Anything other than max-width is written as a percentage.
+A fully responsive site gets rid of as much hard-coded pixel specifications as it can, and replace them with %, rem or em.
+It takes longer to build.

 2. Describe what it means to be mobile first vs desktop first.

+With mobile first the main website and css file would be designed for a mobile phone format with added media queries for larger devices using min-width

+With desktop first the website and css file would be designed for a desktop format, with added media queries at breakpoints for smaller devices such as tablet  and mobile phone.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+The default font size for most browsers is 16px.
+What the font-size: 62.5% does is reduce the default font to 10px, making 1 rem = 10px.
+This way, it is much easier to calculate other font sizes because you are now working on multiples of 10.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is a program that links to your css file.
+Think of it as a translator.
+A preprocessor takes a lot of the workload out of your job by making it easier to specify instructions to your css.
+It also makes it a lot easier to navigate larger files, because a lot of repeated instructions are centralised.
+Your work is de-cluttered, easier to read and easier to fix if something goes wrong.
+The preprocessor then takes the instructions you have specified and translates it all into css automatically.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+My favourite is variables, because you can update a variable once and it permeates throughout the whole document.

+The thing that gives me the most trouble is getting used to the syntax.
+I have already had a couple of mistakes from typing colons and semi-colons where there shouldn’t be any.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.